Marcelchia/Java__Assessment/README.md

 Q)What did you struggle with in this project?

-Did not really struggle with this assessment as much as compared to JS assessment, but did spent some time on Student Summary and Date Validation.
+This assessment is much easier compared to JS assessment, but did spent some time on Student Summary and Date Validation.
 I needed to change the data type attribute for date to validation the string pattern format of date properly.

 Q)What would make your experience with this assessment better?